Hasmelash95/kill-or-save-bill/README.md

 ![](https://github.com/Hasmelash95/kill-or-save-bill/blob/main/README-assets/flowchart/flowchart.png)

-## Features
+## Features <a name="features">

 Opening the app takes the user to a browser hosted by heroku.
-The headings for the game are at the top using Georgia font and an off-white color (#dbe4e7) against a teal (#1f2e39) background.
+The headings for the game are at the top using Georgia font and an off-white color `#dbe4e7` against a teal `#1f2e39` background.

 ![Screenshot 2022-09-13 at 11 40 46](https://user-images.githubusercontent.com/103432143/189881224-aaf1f30d-e772-44fa-8d3e-41fd8696343c.png)